Klipper3d/klipper/docs/Manual_Level.md

 use it you must have a Z probe (BL Touch, Inductive sensor, etc).

-To enable this feature, one would determine the nozzle coordinates near the screws and add them to the config file.
+To enable this feature, one would determine the nozzle coordinates such that the Z probe is above the screws, and then add them to the config file.
 For example, it might look like:

 ```
 [screws_tilt_adjust]